GDell/Info_Seminar_Project/README.md

 ## Resources
 Vincent-Lamarre, P., Massé, A. B., Lopes, M., Lord, M., Marcotte, O., & Harnad, S. (2016).
 The Latent Structure of Dictionaries.
 Topics in Cognitive Science, 8(3), 625-659. doi:10.1111/tops.12211

+A big thanks to Oxford Dictionaries for access to their API for the purpose of this project.